cyberadityacode/reactjs/36 All Hooks in one Project/README.md

 2. **initialState**: The initial value of the state.
 3. **state**: The current state returned from the useReducer hook.
 4. **dispatch**: A function used to send an action to the reducer to update the state.

+# React.memo

+To memoize component of child, so that whenever Parent Component Re-Renders, Child Component is safe.

+# useMemo

+To memoize specific value of the child component or expensive function value to prevent re-rendering.
+In this case, A Component renders but its memoized value is prevented from re-rendering.